 Since Boston has so many prominent universities and research facilities, there are quite a few professional opportunities for those that want to improve the nursing field through research.

-Nurses at many Boston-area hospitals take a leading role in patient satisfaction and patient outcomes, according to the True Blue Tribune.
+Nurses at many Boston-area hospitals take a leading role in patient satisfaction and patient outcomes.
 In addition to improving patient outcomes, nurses in this area have saved their organizations over $8 million per year.

 Curriculum, Costs, and Financial Aid

 As you look into different nursing schools in Boston, you may wish to compare tuition rates at different schools.
 On the low end of the scale, you have the University of Massachusetts Boston, the only public university in this city.
 Tuition is almost $12,000 per year for residents and just over $27,000 for non-residents.
 At other schools in the area, like Northeastern University and Boston College, tuition costs between $21,000 and $24,000 per semester.

 However, there are several types of financial aid to help lighten the financial load.
 The University of Massachusetts Boston offers scholarships through the International Nursing Honor Society and the Clinical Leadership Collaborative for Diversity in Nursing.
 Students at Boston College can apply for a range of undergraduate and graduate scholarships.